Inverse spin-Hall effect and spin-swapping in spin-split superconductors: III. The non-equilibrium charge and spin accumulations

+In the present work, we consider inelastic scattering lengths shorter than the length of the superconductor ($l_{\text{isc}}<L_{\text{SC}}$) so that all currents have decayed to zero before the superconductors right interface.
+If $l_{\text{isc}}>L_{\text{SC}}$, back-flow currents would ensure the validity of the boundary condition of zero current through the interface towards vacuum.
+In this case, the decay length of the signal would be restricted by $L_{\text{SC}}$ in addition to $l_{\text{isc}}$.
+If the right end of the superconductor is connected to an unbiased normal-metal instead of vacuum, back-flow currents are reduced since the energy current can penetrate this region.
+Thus, the inverse spin-Hall and spin-swapping signals can be measured closer to the right interface.

-\subsection{III.\:\: The non-equilibrium charge and spin accumulations}
+\section{III.\:\:The non-equilibrium charge and spin accumulations}

-After solving the kinetic equations with a self-consistently determined gap $\Delta$ with the Kupriyanov-Lukichev boundary conditions described in the previous section, we can calculate the non-equilibrium charge and spin accumulations.
+\hypertarget{sec:non-equilibrium_accumulations}{After} solving the kinetic equations with a self-consistently determined gap $\Delta$ with the Kupriyanov-Lukichev boundary conditions described in the previous section, we can calculate the non-equilibrium charge and spin accumulations.
 In a spin-split superconductor, the charge accumulation $\mu(x_j)$, and the $i$ polarized spin accumulations $\mu^{\text{s}}_i(x_j)$ are given by

 for $i=x,y,z$.
 We want to find the resulting charge and spin accumulation across the superconductor due to the transversal currents.
-If we measure the voltage or spin-voltage, the current going trough the measuring circuit is negligible.
-We therefore require that there is no net transversal current at the edges of the sample. \lina{A current is induced between the edges of the sample to compensate for the first order transversal current.
-Our boundary condition is a complete cancellation of these currents at the edges.} We assume that the width $W$ of the superconductor is short enough that there is no conversion between quasi-particle and supercurrent, and that there is no significant scattering apart from the ordinary scattering on non-magnetic impurities.
+If we measure the voltage or spin-voltage, the current going through the measuring circuit is negligible.
+We therefore require that there is no net transversal current at the edges of the sample.
+A current is induced between the edges of the sample to compensate for the first order transversal current.
+Our boundary condition is a complete cancellation of these currents at the edges.
+We assume that the width $W$ of the superconductor is short enough that there is no conversion between quasi-particle and supercurrent, and that there is no significant scattering apart from the ordinary scattering on non-magnetic impurities.
 We also assume that the coupling between the $x$ and $y$ polarized spin currents is weak so that the precession around the spin-splitting field is slow compared to the time it takes for the spin current to cross the width of the sample.
 The relative charge accumulation $\Delta\mu(x_i) = \mu(x_i,W/2)-\mu(x_i,-W/2)$ across the spin-split superconductor is given by

 where $x_i$ is the distance from the normal-metal contact, and